-The following design procedure can be used to select component values for the TPS5420.
+The following design procedure can be used to select component values for the TPS5430.
 Alternately, the SWIFT Designer Software may be used to generate a complete design.
 The SWIFT Designer Software uses an iterative design procedure and accesses a comprehensive database of components when generating a design.
 This section presents a simplified discussion of the design process.

-To begin the design process, a few parameters must be determined.
-The designer must know the following:
+To begin the design process, a few parameters must be decided upon.
+The designer needs to know the following: